sunday-okpoluaefe/weather-forecast/README.md

 ## Implemenation

 ### Making Weather Request
-Two endpoints were used here to make both current weather and future weather information
+The current weather API endpoints were used here to fetch current weather information

 - [Current Weather Api](https://api.openweathermap.org/data/2.5/weather?q=london) takes the location ``` country ```, ``` state ``` or ``` city ``` and returns the current weather information as well as the geographical cordinates ```lat``` and ```lon```